-Over half of all the falls resulted in moderate injuries (51.5%) which is greater than fall injuries reported by community dwelling older people.
-Falls mainly occurred in the participants' home (68.5%) and it is likely that this is where the participants spent most of their time, particularly as over half were retired from work.
+Over half of all the falls resulted in moderate injuries (51.5%) which is greater than fall injuries reported by community dwelling older people.26 Falls mainly occurred in the participants' home (68.5%) and it is likely that this is where the participants spent most of their time, particularly as over half were retired from work.
 However, more moderate and severe injuries were caused by falls occurring outdoors.
 This may be due to the more vigorous types of activities undertaken outdoors.
 The severity of the injuries was similar among all the age ranges of participants.
-Lower body injuries were most common .
-The number of head injuries was high compared to other studies, possibly due to hand joint involvement causing difficulties in breaking the impact of falls.
+Lower body injuries were most common.
+The number of head injuries was high compared to other cross-sectional studies that reported a 12 month history of fall-related head injuries, 8 possibly due to hand joint involvement causing difficulties in breaking the impact of falls.
 Injuries involving multiple body regions were also high.

-Treatment by general practitioners or other health professionals was required for 15.0% of the falls and emergency services were required after 8.8% of the falls (ambulance or visit to accident and emergency department).
-It is estimated that between10-15% of all emergency department visits are as a result of falls.
+Consultation and/or treatment by general practitioners or other health professionals were required for 15.0% of the falls and emergency services were required after 8.8% of the falls (ambulance or visit to accident and emergency department).
+It is estimated that between 10-15% of all emergency department visits are as a result of falls.
 The functional ability of participants was decreased after more than a third of the falls which could affect levels of independence and requirements from caregivers.

 There are few health services available for patients with RA, at risk of falls, other than mainstream physiotherapy and occupational therapy.
-A report by the King's Fund, identified, "unacceptably wide variation" in the levels and quality of access to specialists available to the 450,000 people with RA in the UK.
-Yet RA appears as a condition in the widely used World Health Organisation's FRAX fracture risk assessment tool and RA has been highlighted as a key risk factor for osteoporotic fractures due to low bone mass.
-Indeed, the higher than expected fracture risk in this study may be due to an interaction between falls and low bone mass.
+A report by the King's Fund, identified, "unacceptably wide variation" in the levels and quality of access to specialists available to the 450,000 people with RA in the UK.27 Yet RA appears as a condition in the widely used World Health Organisation's FRAX fracture risk assessment tool28 and RA has been highlighted as a key risk factor for osteoporotic fractures due to low bone mass.^{6 29} Indeed, the higher than expected fracture risk in this study may be due to an interaction between falls and low bone mass.
 Currently, there does not appear to be specialist service provision to which to refer RA patients at risk of falls and fractures.
-Although falls prevention services have grown rapidly since their recommendation in the National Service Framework for Older People and the consequent NICE guidelines, they have remained a service for older people who fall, not those of all ages with RA.
+Although falls prevention services have grown rapidly since their recommendation in the National Service Framework for Older People30 and the consequent NICE guidelines,31 they have remained a service for older people who fall, not those of all ages with RA.7 Future policy documents related to long term care and falls prevention should include references to the issues affecting adults with RA in terms of falls risk, fear of falling and the debilitating characteristics of the disease.